vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 If vCenter Server manages more than one cluster, you use the `--compute-resource` option to specify the cluster on which to deploy the VCH.

 When deploying a VCH to vCenter Server, you must use the `--bridge-network` option to specify an existing distributed port group for container VMs to use to communicate with each other.
-For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md#networkreqs).
+For information about how to create a distributed virtual switch and port group, see  [vCenter Server Network Requirements](vic_installation_prereqs.md#networkreqs) in *Environment Prerequisites for vSphere Integrated Containers Engine Installation*.

 This example deploys a VCH with the following configuration: